 • Any condition decreasing local skin resistance.

-The first symptom is usually one-sided pain, tingling, or burning.
+The first symptom of herpes zoster is usually one-sided pain, tingling, or burning.
 The pain and burning may be severe.

 Red patches on the skin form, followed by small blisters that look very similar to early chickenpox.
 The blisters break, forming small ulcers that begin to dry and form crusts.
 The crusts fall off in 2 to 3 weeks.